Vanessa-feng/BLADE/README.md

   ### Case study

-  我们实现case study主要用real oral cancer pathology imaging data from the Erlotinib Prevention of Oral Cancer (EPOC) trial at the University of Texas MD Anderson Cancer Center, which comprises a cohort of 136 patients with corresponding histology slides.
-All imaging data include marked spatial cell pattern data, where each cell consists of multiple pixels.
-Here, we demonstrate BLADE 用一张被提前预处理好的sample iamge的数据获取的distance
+  For our case study, we utilized real oral cancer pathology imaging data from the **Erlotinib Prevention of Oral Cancer (EPOC)** trial conducted at the **University of Texas MD Anderson Cancer Center**.
+This dataset includes a cohort of 136 patients along with their corresponding histology slides.
+All imaging data are annotated with spatial cell pattern information, where each cell is represented by multiple pixels.
+Here, we demonstrate the **BLADE** approach using a sample image that has been preprocessed in advance to extract distance measurements.

   ```R
   library(dplyr)